Looking for the 99 Days to FASDay series of information?

 I am still finalizing my plans for 2018 but for now, I’m updating (if there is new information to share) and although not re-posting daily on the blog (you can click on the Master Post above to find any day) I am re-sharing the 99 Day posts daily on other OSB social media sites (Twitter, Facebook, Tumblr).

 If you are in Ontario you know Bill 44 (formerly Bill 191) an act to amend the Education Act was dropped for a second time as Parliament closed to focus on the provincial election.
-With the election over, and a new Premier set to take over at the end of June, we have no idea if this new government will provide any support for FASD, let alone reintroduce the Bill.
+With the election over, and a new Premier in office, we still have no idea if this new government will provide any support for FASD, let alone reintroduce the Bill.
 The time is now to write the new MPPs and ask them what they intend to do to address FASD – the leading cause and highest prevalence of developmental disabilities.

 To understand the title of the site, check out Sacred Breath.

 If you find any broken links please just let me know by leaving a comment on the page or email email@example.com.